This cold tomato soup is refreshing and easy to make. The prep time is 15 minutes, and then it needs to chill in the fridge.

 Variations

 - Another option is to use canned coconut milk.
-It will change the flavor profile, but in my experience, it does work in terms of texture.
-If you go this route, make sure to use full-fat coconut milk and stir the milk well before using it.
+It will change the flavor profile, but it does work in terms of texture.
+If you go this route, make sure to use full-fat coconut milk and stir it well before using.

-- Sometimes I like to add spices such as paprika, ground cumin, and cayenne.
+- Sometimes, I add a generous pinch of additional spices such as paprika, ground cumin, and cayenne.

-- You start by placing basil, garlic, and olive oil in your food processor bowl.
+Place basil, garlic, and olive oil in your food processor bowl.
 Process them into a paste.
-(Photos 1-2).

-- Now, add the tomatoes, buttermilk, salt, and pepper.
+Add the tomatoes, buttermilk, salt, and pepper.
 Process until smooth.
-(Photos 3-5).

-- That's it!
+That's it!
 The soup is ready.
-All that's left to do is to chill it before serving.
-(Photo 6).
+Chill it before serving.

-One of the things that make this soup so easy is that it's made with canned tomatoes.
+One of the things that makes this soup so easy is that it's made with canned tomatoes.

-If you end up using an American brand, taste the soup and see if the acidity of the tomatoes needs to be balanced out with a sweetener.
+If you end up using an American brand, taste the soup and see if the acidity of the tomatoes needs to be balanced out with a small amount of sweetener.

 Recipe FAQs